-From yoga to garden plots, book walks, and bicycles, libraries are developing programs to encourage physical activity.
-This book is a broad-ranging resource for librarians who want to begin a program or incorporate something new into an existing one.
+This broad-ranging resource is for librarians who want to begin a new program or incorporate healthy living into an existing one.

-- Learn how to start, run, and sustain movement-based programs
+- Learn how to start, run, and sustain healthy living programs

-- tBe inspired to develop new programs based on the successes of librarians throughout North America
+- Get inspired to develop new programs based on the successes of librarians throughout North America

 - Determine how to overcome challenges and roadblocks